agimenezromero/FCW-model/README.md

 # FCW model

-Python library and Julia script to simulate the Flexible Chain Walker (FCW) model.
+Python library and Julia scripts to simulate several Flexible Chain Walker (FCW) models.

 The python library can be useful to perform simulations for a single density and plot animations.
 To reproduce the results in reference <sup>1</sup>, which involve simulations for several densities, python is not efficient.
 For this purpose the model has been implemented also in Julia, which is a fast compiled programming language.

 # Overview

 The flexible chainlike walker (FCW) model was presented in 2008 by Takashi Mashiko, from the department of Mechanical Engineering of Shizuoka University.
 The model is proposed as a minimal model of a deformable moving object and as an extension of the regular random-walk model.
-For more information about the model see reference. <sup>1</sup>
+In reference <sup>1</sup> the collective behaviour of a many-body system of FCW's is studied through numerical simulations on a square lattice.
+The results show that the FCW's exhibit a novelty type of irreversible aggregation, despite the lack of adherence in the model, which had always been assumed in all previous aggregation models.
+This irreversible aggregation without adherence proves to be an outcome of the deformability of the FCW's.
+Moreover, other FCW models were presented also by Takashi Mashiko in 2009 <sup>2</sup> and are also reviewed and studied here.
+These are the smart and the double-headed FCW models.
+It will be shown that providing the FCW's with some kind of intelligence isn't sufficient to avoid the irreversible aggregation while providing them with two heads is a sufficient condition to remove it.

 Table of contents
 =================